1982/83

 sleeves

-Prior to 1983, television companies refused to broadcast matches that featured sponsored football shirts.
+Prior to 1983, television companies refused to broadcast matches featuring sponsored football shirts.
+As a result, Oxford United wore plain shirts during several matches when the TV cameras were present.

 Reading